-The resurrection of Jairus' daughter, recounted in all three Synoptic Gospels, is one of Jesus Christ's greatest miracles.
-Martin Collins explains Christ's seemingly curious actions in raising the twelve-year-old from premature death.
+The resurrection of Jairus' daughter is one of Jesus' greatest miracles.
+Here Christ's curious actions in raising the girl from premature death are explained.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.